 “I don’t care that abuse and harassment, stalking, whatever, is a normal thing to do to people who are famous,” Roan said in the second TikTok.

 Unfortunately for Roan, some fans and paparazzi do not share her sentiments.
 Following Roan’s videos, she appeared at the Video Music Awards where the red carpet turned into a confrontation when a photographer harassed her.
-Roan fought back saying, “Don’t.
+Roan fought back and said, “Don’t.
 Not me, b----.”

 Her response went viral, sparking many memes and reigniting the conversation of how society, in this case, paparazzi, treats celebrities as products rather than people.
 Roan’s reaction to the photographer’s harassment intensifies her commitment to setting personal boundaries even in a setting where paparazzi harassment is “normalized.”